 The Economic Crisis and Medical Care Usage

-Executive Summary — The global economic crisis has taken a historic toll on national economies and household finances around the world.
+Overview — The global economic crisis has taken a historic toll on national economies and household finances around the world.
 What is the impact of such large shocks on individuals and their behavior, especially on their willingness to seek routine medical care?
 In this research, Annamaria Lusardi of Dartmouth College, Daniel Schneider of Princeton University, and Peter Tufano of Harvard Business School find strong evidence that the economic crisis—manifested in job and wealth losses—has led to large reductions in the use of routine medical care.
 Specifically, more than a quarter of Americans reported reducing their use of such care, as did between 5 and 12 percent of Canadian, French, German, and British respondents.
 Key concepts include:

 - Large shares of Americans reduced their use of routine medical care since the economic crisis.